dmaslov/flask-blog/README.md

 ![install_page](http://i.imgur.com/gkWI10v.png)

 If you have an account on [Gravatar](http://gravatar.com) and your logged-in email links to it, the userpic will display.
-It will be a random gravatar image if you don't.
+It will be a random gravatar image if it doesn't.

 All necessary MongoDB indexes will be created during the installation.
 A test text post will be created as well.